 The 2023 season comes just ahead of major renovations set for fall 2023 to the 61-year-old Delacorte Theater.
 Preconstruction began in the fall of 2022 after the Landmarks Preservation Committee approved plans on January 25, 2022.
 The multi-million dollar project will bring improvements to the theater’s accessibility, infrastructure, and other theatrical needs.

 “Hamlet will be a beautiful salute to the city as we head into a season where we will be renewing and renovating our beautiful home, The Delacorte Theater,” said Public Theater Artistic Director Oskar Eustis.

-A tradition for almost 60 years in the Delacorte Theater in Central Park, Shakespeare in the Park brings distinguished theater performances for FREE to the New York masses.
+A tradition for more than half a century in the Delacorte Theater in Central Park, Shakespeare in the Park brings distinguished theater performances for FREE to the New York masses.

 “Investing in The Delacorte means we are investing in the future of this industry and strengthening outdoor performing arts,” said Luis A. Miranda Jr., Public Theater Board Chair.
 “This investment in one of the city’s public treasures will exceed City minority involvement benchmarks in the construction process, in line with The Public’s anti-racism and cultural transformation plan.”

 This year, the Public Theater is bringing back all in-person distributions for free tickets and entrance to the digital lottery via TodayTix.
 For free distribution, you can score tickets as outlined by their website:

 - In-person distribution in Central Park